© Isidre blanc, some rights reserved (CC-BY-SA) · Wikimedia Commons

 Overview

-Thymus vulgaris is a low-growing, woody-based perennial herb native to the western Mediterranean.
-Plants reach 6–12 inches (15–30 cm) tall and 12–18 inches (30–45 cm) wide; growth rate is slow to moderate.
-The habit is spreading to mounding, with slender, upright to semi-prostrate stems that become woody at the base with age.
-Leaves are very small, 0.1–0.3 inch (3–8 mm) long, oval to linear, dark gray-green to olive-green, with rolled margins and a dense covering of fine hairs; the glands produce a pungent, warm, aromatic scent when leaves are crushed.
-Flowers appear in May–July in small clusters at stem tips: tubular, two-lipped, lavender-pink to pale purple, 0.1–0.2 inch (3–5 mm) long, densely produced on short spikes.
-Flavor and oil content are highest just before peak bloom.
-Plants are partially evergreen in Pacific Northwest winters — stems may die back in severe cold but regenerate from the base.
-Performance depends strongly on drainage; plants decline rapidly in waterlogged or compacted soils.
+Thymus vulgaris is a low-growing woody-based perennial herb in the mint family (Lamiaceae spp.) reaching 6-12 inches (15-30 cm) tall and 12-18 inches (30-45 cm) wide.
+The habit is spreading to mounding, with slender upright to semi-prostrate stems that become woody at the base with age.
+Leaves are very small, 0.1-0.3 inch (3-8 mm) long, oval to linear, dark gray-green to olive-green, with rolled (revolute) leaf margins and a dense covering of short hairs and oil glands; crushing a leaf releases a warm pungent thyme aroma from volatile compounds dominated by thymol and carvacrol, the two phenolic monoterpenes that give the species its culinary signature.
+Tubular two-lipped lavender-pink to pale-purple flowers 0.1-0.2 inch (3-5 mm) long open in dense short spikes at stem tips from May through July, with a total bloom span of 4-6 weeks.
+Flavor and essential oil content peak just before full bloom, which is the standard harvest window for culinary and medicinal use.
+Plants are semi-evergreen in Pacific Northwest winters, with stems sometimes dying back in severe cold but regenerating from the woody base in spring.
+Performance depends strongly on soil drainage; plants decline rapidly in waterlogged or compacted soils.
+Hardy in USDA zones 4-10 (-30°F / -34°C).
+Non-toxic.

 Native Range

-Thymus vulgaris is native to the western Mediterranean — primarily southern France, Spain, and Italy — in rocky, dry scrubland, garrigue, and open hillsides at low to moderate elevations.
-It is not native to the Pacific Northwest.Suggested Uses
+Thymus vulgaris is native to the western Mediterranean, primarily southern France, Spain, and Italy, where it grows on rocky dry scrubland, garrigue, and open hillsides at low to moderate elevations.
+The species is not native to the Pacific Northwest but is widely cultivated as a culinary perennial herb across all Pacific Northwest hardiness zones with adequate drainage.Suggested Uses

-Grown in herb gardens, rock gardens, raised beds, and container plantings for culinary harvest.
-The small scale and spreading habit suit edges, cracks in paving, and low border plantings.
-A 6–8-inch (15–20 cm) container is sufficient for patio use.
-Lavender-pink flowers attract bees throughout the summer bloom period.How to Identify
+Grown in herb gardens, rock gardens, raised beds, and container plantings of 1 gallon (4 liters) or larger for culinary harvest.
+The small scale and mounding spreading habit suit edges, cracks in paving, and low border plantings as well as kitchen-garden production.
+A 6-8 inch (15-20 cm) container is sufficient for patio use as long as drainage holes are open.
+Lavender-pink flowers attract bees through the May-through-July bloom window.
+Culinary use covers fresh stems for cooking, dried leaves for storage, and steam-distilled essential oil for medicinal preparations.How to Identify

 Appearance